aheimsbakk/ansible-role-restic-backup/README.md

 [restic]: https://restic.net/
 [rclone]: https://rclone.org/

-This role helps orchestrate a [restic][] backup system.
-Configures both clients and destination server. [restic][] and [rclone][] will be downloaded from [Github](https://github.com).
+This role helps orchestrate installation of [restic][].
+It configures both clients and destination server. [restic][] and [rclone][] will be downloaded from [Github](https://github.com).
 Append only mode is default, and avoids that a client can modify its own historical backups.

 ```plain
                +---------+